charlesfeng/euler.js/README.md

 Working incrementally through the weekly challenges at [projecteuler.net](http://projecteuler.net/problems).

-Variable names in all solutions slightly obfuscated to prevent cheating.
+Variable names in all solutions slightly obfuscated to discourage cheating.

 ---